CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md

 depCompose g f = λ x → g (f x)
 ```

-The type of ``depCompose`` is a little gnarly, but you should see
+The type of ``depCompose`` is a little gnarly, but you should see that
-that the actual *definition* is exactly the same as before.
-You should
+the actual *definition* is exactly the same as before.
+You should work
-work through the type of each of the intermediate pieces in `λ x → g
+through the type of each of the intermediate pieces in the expression
-(f x)`:
+`λ x → g (f x)`:

 * `x` has type `A`, so
 * `f x` has type `B x`, so